neoclide/coc-snippets/Readme.md

 A: Yes, this extension could work with or without UltiSnips installed, it works independently, it doesn't use code or read configuration from UltiSnips.

-Q: How to use same key for select next completion item and expand snippet?
+Q: How to use `<tab>` for select next completion item and expand snippet?

 A: Use condition keymap like: